How to Install Thunderbird on Ubuntu Linux

 sudo apt remove --purge thunderbird

-Ubuntu 24.04 note: If you installed Thunderbird via the default Ubuntu repository (which installs the snap transitional package), the command above only removes the transitional wrapper.
+Ubuntu 24.04 and 26.04 note: If you installed Thunderbird via the default Ubuntu repository (which installs the snap transitional package), the command above only removes the transitional wrapper.
 Remove the actual snap package with sudo snap remove thunderbird.

 Next, remove orphaned dependencies that were automatically installed: